Anora-2024

 Upon arriving, however, Patricia discovers that Mrs. Trefoile’s grief over her son’s has transformed her into a lunatic and the woman plans to ‘save’ Patricia by holding her prisoner and helping her see God’s light.

-Along for the ride are Mrs. Trefoile’s staff: housekeeper, Anna (Yootha Joyce), groundsman, Harry (Peter Vaughn), and mentally challenged, Joseph (Donald Sutherland).
+Mrs. Trefoile’s staff—the housekeeper, Anna (Yootha Joyce), the groundsman, Harry (Peter Vaughn), and the mentally challenged, Joseph (Donald Sutherland)—are along for the ride.

-The film is a perfect late-night watch and not to be taken too seriously.
-Once Patricia is locked in the upstairs bedroom of the quaint English cottage it’s no surprise that she will eventually escape.
+The film is a perfect late-night watch and should not be taken too seriously.
+Once Patricia is locked in the upstairs bedroom of the quaint English cottage, it’s no surprise that she will eventually escape.

 The fun is watching her many attempts at freedom and the inevitable conclusion.

-Director, Silvio Narizzano, provides some genuine thrills and peril that would make Hitchcock proud.
-When Patricia crafts a makeshift rope by tying bed linens together to climb down the side of the house I held my breath hoping she would make it as she carefully scales past two characters chatting near a window.
+Director Silvio Narizzano provides some genuine thrills and peril that would make Hitchcock proud.
+When Patricia crafts a makeshift rope by tying bed linens together to climb down the side of the house, I hold my breath, hoping she will make it as she carefully scales past two characters chatting near a window.

 The comical element is how she cannot physically overpower the old woman or Anna.
 She is younger and stronger than either and has the will to survive.

-But, Die!
+But Die!
 Die!
-My Darling! also isn’t meant to be analyzed but merely enjoyed.
+My Darling! isn’t meant to be analyzed but merely enjoyed.
 Narizzano fulfills that request with a nice set design of the cottage interiors, superior acting by Bankhead and Powers mainly, and real moments of peril the audience can enjoy.

 As the viewer, I felt emotionally invested in the characters and couldn’t wait for Patricia to escape and Mrs. Trefoile to get her just desserts.